|

 Magazine, or other authoritative journals.

-- Textbooks or authoritative history books, such as Oxford
+- Textbooks or authoritative history books.

 - Official national Web sites or other authoritative online